Becca is home

 From A Less Tidy Perspective

 As much as I love Christmas traditions and nostalgia the fantasy ‘feel good moments’ no longer sit right with me.
 As I think about all the other fun ’holiday happenings’ the cookie baking, the decorations, the shopping, the lights, the gifts, they can all serve that same purpose whether Christian or secular.
-They can distract us.
-They can make it easy to take our eyes off the untidy, but real Christmas.
+They can distract us and make it easy to take our eyes off the untidy, but real Christmas.
 They can even try to replace it.
-They are all not enough.
 Isn’t it strange that the very traditions we rely on to remember and honor the birth of Jesus can actually undermine His presence in our hearts?

 Whether we admit it or not, I believe we all, at one time or another, face an undeniable truth.
 Our own fragility and/or the fragility of the people we love makes Christmas untidy.
 At the very least our Christmas experience is layered with a lot of different emotions.
 Love.
 Sadness.
 Wonder.
 Heartache.
 Fear.
 Disappointment.
 Joy.